-Here are a few questions that will help you locate these differences:
+Here are a few questions to ask a memory care community that will help you locate these differences:

-While this list is a good place to start, consider your own personal questions as well.
+While this list is a good place to start, consider your own personal questions to ask a memory care community as well.
 The key here is to narrow down how the community approaches care for individuals, how qualified their staff are, how safe the community is, and the degree to which the community’s approach will enrich your loved one’s life.

 There is a large amount of variance in cost based on state requirements of each community.
 Beyond that, every community is going to differ in monthly rate for reasons related to quality and types of care, location, and the resident themself.